 When new versions of software are released, they often have security holes patched.
 Make sure you have your database software updated or apply the relevant security patches.

 In case of attack, logs let you know what exactly happened, so logging needs to be configured properly.

-These are most common database security issues, but there are still many others.
-Our DevOps team can conduct an audit for you to find and fix all possible issues, as well as future-proof your database.
+These are the most common database security issues, but there are still many others.
+Our DevOps team can conduct a security audit for you to find and fix all possible issues, as well as future-proof your database.